Tibeauty/DrinkRecord/README.md

 - As a user, I want to be able to get *positive/negative* feedback for my drinking records
 - As a user, I want to be able to save my drink records to file (if I so choose)
 - As a user, I want to be able to be able to load my drink records from file (if I so choose)

+## Phase 4: Task 2
+- user add a new drink record to the application
+- user remove a drink record in the application
+- user get the feedback for drink records in the application